23SSG/Plug-In-Hybrid-vs.-Battery-Electric-Vehicles-A-Comparative-Analysis/README.md

 This dataset provided a comprehensive view of EV adoption patterns, manufacturer strategies, and technical specifications, enabling meaningful comparative analysis between PHEVs and BEVs.

 ---

+## 📂 Data Instructions

+The original datasets are not located in subfolders.
+To run the notebook successfully:

+1. Download or clone this repository.
+2. Place the following CSV files in the **same directory** as the notebook:
+   - Electric Vehicle Population Data.csv
+3. Open the notebook `Electric Vehicle-2.ipynb ` and run all cells.

+> Note: The notebook uses relative paths assuming the CSV files are in the same folder.

 ## 🧹 Data Cleaning & Exploratory Data Analysis (EDA)